← all use cases

 Can I choose what becomes product memory?

 Yes.
-The product is built around explicit debriefing and typed memory, so you keep the decisions, commitments, and rationale that should survive the session.
+The product is built around explicit capture and typed memory — your assistant calls remember as you work — so you keep the decisions, commitments, and rationale that should survive the session.

 Stop Re-Explaining Product Decisions